 India: In parliamentary elections in Arunachal Pradesh, the Indian National Congress (INC) wins 42 of 60 seats, the Nationalist Congress Party (NCP) 6, the All India Trinamool Congress 5, and the Bharatiya Janata Party (BJP) 3.
 In Haryana, the INC wins 40 of 90 seats, the Indian National Lok Dal 31, the Haryana Janhit Congress 6, and the BJP 4.
 In Maharashtra, the INC wins 81 of 288 seats, the NCP 61, the BJP 47, Shiv Sena 45, and the Maharashtra Navnirman Sena 13.

 Russia: Former governor of Arkhangelsk oblast (1996-2004) Anatoly Yefremov dies.

 Senegal: In a cabinet reshuffle, Abdoulaye Balde is appointed defense minister and Bécaye Diop interior minister.

 Botswana: In parliamentary elections, the Botswana Democratic Party wins 45 of 57 seats (about 54% of the vote), the Botswana National Front 6, and the Botswana Congress Party 5.
 On October 20 Ian Khama is sworn in for another term as president.
-On October 21 parliament reelects Mompati Merafhe as vice president, and President Khama announces his new cabinet, unchanged in the key portfolios.
+On October 21 parliament reelects Mompati Merafhe as vice president, and President Khama announces his new cabinet with Kenneth Matambo as finance minister, otherwise unchanged in the key portfolios.